conoro/tiktok-rss-flat/README.md

 Generate usable RSS feeds from TikTok using GitHub Actions and GitHub Pages.

 **NOTE March 2024: This seems to work again due to improvements in the original TikTok library.
-It requires on on-the-fly patch to that underlying TikTok library, which is hopefully only temporary**
+It requires an on-the-fly patch to that underlying TikTok library, which is hopefully only temporary**

 ## Setup for GitHub Actions
 * To get your own instance running